City University of New York: Management structure

-The forerunner of today's City University of New York was governed by the Board of Education of New York City.
-Members of the Board of Education, chaired by the president of the board, served as ex officio trustees.
-For the next four decades, the board members continued to serve as ex officio trustees of the College of the City of New York and the city's other municipal college, the Normal College of the City of New York.

-In 1900, the New York State Legislature created separate boards of trustees for the College of the City of New York and the Normal College, which became Hunter College in 1914.
-In 1926, the legislature established the Board of Higher Education of the City of New York, which assumed supervision of both municipal colleges.

-In 1961, the New York State Legislature established the City University of New York, uniting what had become seven municipal colleges at the time: the City College of New York, Hunter College, Brooklyn College, Queens College, Staten Island Community College, Bronx Community College and Queensborough Community College.
-In 1979, the CUNY Financing and Governance Act was adopted by the State and the Board of Higher Education became the City University of New York Board of Trustees.

 Today, the City University is governed by the board of trustees composed of 17 members, ten of whom are appointed by the governor of New York "with the advice and consent of the senate," and five by the mayor of New York City "with the advice and consent of the senate."
 The final two trustees are ex officio members.
 One is the chair of the university's student senate, and the other is non-voting and is the chair of the university's faculty senate.
 Both the mayoral and gubernatorial appointments to the CUNY Board are required to include at least one resident of each of New York City's five boroughs.
 Trustees serve seven-year terms, which are renewable for another seven years.
-The chancellor is elected by the Board of Trustees, and is the "chief educational and administrative officer" of the City University.
+The chancellor is elected by the board of trustees, and is the "chief educational and administrative officer" of the City University.

 The administrative offices are in Midtown Manhattan.